This Roasted Shrimp Cocktail served with a delicious sauce made from basic ingredients in your refrigerator is a real crowd pleaser!

 This post contains affiliate links, which means we may make a commission at no extra cost to you should you click on the link and make a purchase.
 As an Amazon Associate we earn from qualifying purchases.

-This crowd pleaser appetizer is one of my favorites from one of my favorite cookbooks, Barefoot Contessa Back to Basics, so of course I had to serve it at my Gr8 Dinner themed "Celebrating Ina The Barefoot Contessa."
+This crowd pleaser appetizer is one that I serve most often and is from one of my favorite cookbooks, Barefoot Contessa Back to Basics.
+So of course I had to serve it at my Gr8 Dinner themed "Celebrating Ina The Barefoot Contessa."

 Roasted Shrimp Cocktail